 Pratt Institute is a coeducational undergraduate and graduate institution chartered and empowered to confer academic degrees by the State of New York.
-The certificates and degrees conferred are registered by the New York State Education Department.
-Accreditation statement.
+The degree and certificates conferred are registered by the New York State Education Department.
 Pratt is accredited by the Middle States Association of Colleges and Schools.
+All specialized accreditations are listed on the Institute's website, in its Accreditation statement.